 - Productivity: Facilitate completion of specific projects and reduce distractions

 - Employee attitudes: strengthen employee engagement and accountability

 - Emergency preparedness: provide continuity of operations during closures

 - Talent management: use as a benefit to aid recruiting and retention

-To reduce the cost of real estate, four agencies are employing office hotelling in addition to encouraging greater use of telework programmes.
+To reduce the cost of real estate, four agencies are employing office hoteling in addition to encouraging greater use of telework programs.
 In a description of cost savings achieved by 11 of the 89 agencies surveyed, more than $71 million was saved in rent or office space.

 Employee surveys reveal impact on employee attitudes

-In order to gauge the effectiveness of remote work programmes, organisations must be able to assess the full impact on costs and employee performance.
-Asure Software’s Human Resource Management solutions helps organisations track time and attendance and assess employee engagement, while our Workspace Management solutions analyse office utilisation, manage mobile employees, and streamline office hotelling.
+In order to gauge the effectiveness of remote work programs, organizations must be able to assess the full impact on costs and employee performance.
+Asure Software’s Human Resource Management solutions helps organizations track time and attendance and assess employee engagement, while our Workspace Management solutions analyze office utilization, manage mobile employees, and streamline office hoteling.